oesteban/hcph-sops/docs/data-collection/scanning.md

         It is critical that you don't move, especially at all at the very beginning and the next 20 seconds after you hear the first blipping sounds.

         Try to minimize swallowing, and eye movements (for example, blinking) and try to maintain comfortable and shallow breathing.
+Remember to breathe from the nose (not the mouth), so the CO2 expired can be measured through the canula.

         Are you ready?